About the course

 Given the scale and diversity for the use of PowerPoint, it’s amazing how this tool is used in all types of roles and industries.
 From consulting data visualisation and business content, strategic diagrams and infographics, 3D modelling, to interactive eBooks and so on… Now in the virtual world, slides should be more visual, to-the-point and embrace both motion and multimedia.

 In an all-new version of this best-selling course, we’ll train you to create highly engaging slides with rich business content.
 We’ll look at production and productivity best practices; whilst learning advanced functions to compose stunning visuals to compliment your compelling insights.
+Whether it for In-Office, Virtual or even Webinar slides – this course will enable employees, non-designers and individuals to up their game.

 In-house courses will be based on the corporate template and brand style of the client.
 The course will provide 200+ free samples made up library elements designed specifically for the clients, before and after and other concepts suited for the client.